ViniGodoy/quadtree/README.md

-# quadtree
+# QuadTree Demonstration
-This project contains a simple quadtree implementation in Java and a Swing application that visually displays nodes and it's collisions in the tree.
-The project is free.
-I just ask you to give credit if you reproduce it.
+This project contains a simple QuadTree implementation in Java with a Swing visual demonstration.